JetBrains/teamcity-docker-images/tool/automation/README.md

 [ImageValidation.kts](ImageValidation.kts) - responsible for validation of Docker images.
 **Usage**:
 ```
-kotlic -script ImageValidation.kts \
+kotlinc -script ImageValidation.kts \
     <docker image fully-qualified domain name> \
     <(optional) previous docker image fully-qualified domain name>
 ```

 ### 2.1 TeamCity statistics
-Image size is reported into TeamCity via Servce Message using the following parretn: `"SIZE-$currentName"`.
+Image size is reported into TeamCity via Service Message using the following pattern: `"SIZE-$currentName"`.

 ### 2.2 A note on automation's dependencies / assumptions
-Automtion tools has the following assumptions that might be changed over the time / releases:
+Automation tools has the following assumptions that might be changed over the time / releases:
 * Automation path.
 [TeamCityKotlinSettingsGenerator.cs](../TeamCity.Docker/TeamCityKotlinSettingsGenerator.cs)
 ```
 path = \"tool/automation/ImageValidation.kts\
 ```

 * Version pattern.
-If not explicitly specified, [ImageValidation.kts](ImageValidation.kts) is trying to determine previous Docker image by the following parretn: `<year>.<buld number>-<OS>`.
+If not explicitly specified, [ImageValidation.kts](ImageValidation.kts) is trying to determine previous
+* Docker image by the following parent: `<year>.<buld number>-<OS>`.
 If that would be no longer applicable, please, consider making a related change.